Reviews, Best Prices, Comparisons, Expert Buying Guides

 Role Synergy

-Players must also consider the timing and sequence of Paradigm Shifts.
-Shifting to a defensive setup with Sentinels and Medics before an enemy unleashes a powerful attack can be the difference between victory and defeat.
-Conversely, quickly shifting to an offensive setup when an enemy is staggered maximizes damage output.
+Players also need to take the timing and order of Paradigm Shifts into account.
+Switching to a defense mode with Sentinels and Medics just before the enemy does a powerful attack can make the difference between winning and losing.
+On the other hand, changing to an attack mode very fast when the enemy is staggered increases damage output to the maximum.

 Tactical Depth